Advertisement

 Fruit smoothies

-If you are going to Nepal, the traditional Nepali cuisine is similar to Indian cuisine.
+If you are going to , the traditional Nepali cuisine is similar to Indian cuisine.
 Traditionally rice and vegetable or meat-based dishes/thalis).
 There are heaps of vegan options.
 There are also a huge number of Indian restaurants in the larger cities.

 For further information specific to vegan lifestyles check out these awesome websites and Facebook pages